asquiciarino/statstart_2025/README.md

 - **Tertiary**: Overall 3D structure of one chain
 - **Quaternary**: Assembly of multiple polypeptide chains

-Rather than working directly with 3D models, this project converts structural data into **2D matrices** to simplify analysis and highlight biologically meaningful relationships.
+Rather than working directly with 3D models, we converted structural data into **2D matrices** to simplify analysis and highlight biologically meaningful relationships.

 ---

 ## What Does the Code Do?

-This R code performs the following steps:
+Our R code performs the following steps:

 1. **Reads PDB files** using the `bio3d` package.
 2. **Calculates pairwise Euclidean distances** between amino acids.